The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

 \subsection{The Effective Spin Parameter: $\chi_{\rm eff}$}

-The Bayesian analysis of GW170104 reported in \cite{Abbott2017a} adopts prior assumptions about the relative likelihood of different spin magnitudes (uniform) and spin directions (isotropic).
-These assumptions are not suitable for comparison to the binary evolution model we adopt, which as presented here requires both individual spins to be initially aligned and then only (if at all) mildly mis-aligned by natal kicks.
-Recent detailed analysis addressing the impact of prior assumptions showed they can indeed impact the inferred parameters \citep{Vitale2017,Williamson2017}.
+The Bayesian analysis of GW170104 reported in \cite{Abbott2017a} adopts prior assumptions about the relative likelihood of different spin magnitudes (uniform) and directions (isotropic).
+These assumptions are not suitable for comparison to the binary evolution model we adopt, which requires both individual spins to be initially aligned and then only mildly (if at all) misaligned by natal kicks.
+Recent detailed analysis addressing the impact of prior assumptions showed that they can indeed impact the inferred parameters \citep{Vitale2017a,Williamson2017}.

-Within the context of our model, we therefore reassess the reported limit, concluding $\chi_{\rm eff} < 0.2$ at approximately $90\%$ confidence, in the context of our model.